 - 4 Portobello mushroom caps, stems removed, wiped clean

 - 1/4 teaspoon black pepper, divided

 - 1 tablespoon minced garlic

-- Preheat broiler, setting temperature to high.
-Set oven rack in the middle of the oven.
+Preheat broiler, setting temperature to high.
+Set oven rack in the middle of the oven (you don't want the mushrooms too close to the heat element for this recipe).
 Line a baking sheet with foil.